FNIF

 What We Have Achieved

 The GCEF was launched in 2005 with just 10 girls in four sub-Saharan countries.
-Thanks to your donations a further 34 girls graduated from secondary school in 2012.
-We are currently supporting 155 girls: 23 in Kenya, 27 in Zambia, 35 in Swaziland and 70 in Uganda.
+We are currently supporting 182 girls: 24 in Kenya, 27 in Swaziland, 20 in Zambia and, thanks to a grant from the Symphasis Foundation,111 in Uganda.
 All these are the orphaned daughters of nurses who would otherwise not have been able to attend school.

 Approach